 To contact our Privacy Officer please see contact details below.
 If you make an access request, we may ask you to verify your identity and put your request in writing for security reasons.
 We may charge a reasonable administration fee to cover the costs of meeting your request.
 We will reply to your request for access within 30 days of notification by you.

 Only where it practicable to do so, we may allow you the option not to identify yourself when dealing with us.

 Online Privacy Issues

-When you visit the 16s website our internet service provider makes a record of the visits and logs the following information for statistical purposes ‐ the user’s server address, the user’s top‐level domain name (eg: .com, .gov, .au, etc), the date and time of visit to the site, the pages accessed and documents downloaded, the previous site visited and the type of browser used.
-No attempt will be made by the 16s to identify users or their browsing activities.
+When you visit our website our internet service provider makes a record of the visits and logs the following information for statistical purposes – the user’s server address, the user’s top-level domain name (eg: .com, .gov, .au, etc), the date and time of visit to the site, the pages accessed and documents downloaded, the previous site visited and the type of browser used.
+No attempt will be made by us to identify users or their browsing activities.

 We may use ‘cookies’ to enhance the functionality of the website; however, cookies are not used to record any personal information (eg: name, address, e-mail address).

 We may collect personal information if you send us a message or submit a request for further information regarding one of our products or services.